Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 One final fun program you can do with random numbers is you can send secret messages using it!
 You can convert characters in a message into a series of seeds which you can send to your friends.

-These messages would appear as random numbers to all who dont know how to read them!
+These messages would appear as random numbers to all who don't know how to read them!
 Decrypting the message would be as simple as setting the seed and generating the numbers.
 Then converting to a character.

 Here is a small program for generating these secret messages